neopixl/tech-radar/radar/2023-10-03/hilt-for-android.md

 ---
 title: "Hilt for Android"
 ring: adopt
-quadrant: Android
+quadrant: android
-tags: [DI, Android]
+tags: [di, android]
 ---

 <p>Hilt is a dependency injection library for Android that helps reduce the recurring code of manual dependency injection in your project.
 Hilt is based on Dagger, a popular dependency injection library.</p>